tw3lveparsecs/azure-mcp-copilot-workshop/exercises/03-azure-ai-search/README.md

    ```
    Explain what makes a good search index schema design for a product catalog
    ```
-2. Learn about search analyzers:
+2. Learn about search analysers:
    ```
-   What are search analyzers in Azure AI Search and how do I choose the right one?
+   What are search analysers in Azure AI Search and how do I choose the right one?
    ```

 ## Challenge Exercise